I see you.

 Ketamine-Assisted Psychotherapy (KAP) is a holistic modality in which ketamine is used as a complement to psychotherapy to help eligible patients experience more frequent breakthroughs and sustained improvement in symptoms.
 I take on the psychotherapy portion of the experience, while an outside medical team supports you on all medication aspects.
 This includes determining eligibility, developing a custom treatment plan, prescribing the medicine and monitoring outcomes.
 Below is more information about KAP to help you navigate if it may be a good fit for you.

-Just a few of the issues we work with people on:
+Just a few of the issues I work with people on:

 Gender Exploration, Sexual Identity, + Relationship Structure